telerik/kendo-ui-core/docs/controls/charts/error-bars.md

     });
     </script>

-###Calculating the low and high value with a custom function.
+### Calculate Low and High Values by Custom Functions

-If a custom algorithm is needed to calculate the low and high value, then you can specify a function.
-The function accepts an object with the following fields as parameter:
+If a custom algorithm is needed to calculate the low and high value, specify a function.
+The function accepts an object and returns a valid error bar value.
+The following fields as object parameters are available:

-* dataItem – the point data item
+* `dataItem`&mdash;The point data item.
-* value - the point value
+* `value`&mdash;The point value.
-* index – the point index in the series data
+* `index`&mdash;The point index in the series data.
-* category – the point category value if a categorical chart is used
+* `category`&mdash;The point category value if a categorical chart is used.
-* series – the series configuration
+* `series`&mdash;The series configuration.

-and should return a valid error bar value.
+The example below demonstrates how to use different percentages for the low and high value.

-####Example: using different percentages for the low and high value
+###### Example

     <div id="chart"></div>
     <script>